-This course provides an opportunity for fellows and junior faculty to become familiar with the tools, and vocabulary of T3/T4 research.
+This introductory course provides an opportunity for fellows and junior faculty to become familiar with the tools, and vocabulary of T3/T4 research.
 Sessions are designed to help participants understand the motivations for T3/T4 research and the relationship between this domain and other T-domains.
 Participants will also develop an appreciation for the broad range of study designs and methods employed by T3/T4 researchers, as well as understand how the choice of research methods affects feasibility and potential study implications.

 T3/T4 research addresses questions such as:

 - How do alternative therapies for a given condition compare in their effectiveness and safety?

 - Do the added benefits from a new therapy represent good value for money?

 - What is the best way to get my patients to quit smoking?
 To lose weight?
 To take their medications?

 - Does expanding health insurance coverage reduce racial and ethnic disparities in infant mortality?